clartaq/cwiki/resources/private/md/Technical_Notes.md

 #### Editor ####

-Right now, the editor is just an HTML text field.
-I want to change to [Writing](https://github.com/josephernest/Writing/) once I can figure out how to embed it in my pages with my CSS.
+The editor used to be just an HTML text field.
+After seeing some examples of simple editors written in JavaScript (like [Writing](https://github.com/josephernest/Writing/) by Joseph Ernest), and notably, the [Markdown editor](https://github.com/lacarmen/reagent-markdown-editor)​ written by Carmen La as an example of React, I wrote my own in ClojureScript.
+Now it's what I use it for just about everything even though it is quite primitive.

 #### CSS ####